microsoft/Mastering-the-Marketplace/docs/container/Labs/lab3-create-cnab-bundle-package/index.md

 > **About the Microsoft CNAB image**
 >
-> The Microsoft CNAB Docker image contains all the tools needed to turn the files you've created into a CNAB package.
+> The Microsoft CNAB Docker image contains all the tools needed to turn the files you've created into a CNAB bundle.
 This image exists because the opensource CNAB standards are changing frequently and this image is kept up to date with the latest tools to enable you to build a CNAB bundle without all of the manual steps needed.

 1. Open terminal and run the following command to download Microsoft's CNAB builder image.